Non-testability of instrument validity under continuous endogenous variables: Proof of Theorem

+\emph{Part 1: Non-atomic $P_Z$}\\ We now show that a required $g$ exists in the case where $P_Z$ is non-atomic.
+We split this part into three further parts.
+In part 1.1 we construct the one-to-one generator on fixed Borel subsets $A_z$, $A_x$, $A_u$ where $g$ is not one-to-one in $Z$.
+In part 1.2 we prove measurability and existence of our procedure.
+In part 1.3 we show that it is without loss of generality to focus on fixed subsets $A_x$, $A_u$, $A_z$. \\

-We now show that a required $g$ exists.
-We construct it by using a family of measure-preserving isomorphisms $T_z:[0,1]\to[0,1]$ on the measure spaces $([0,1],\mathscr{B}_{[0,1]},P_{X|Z=z})$ for almost every $z\in\mathcal{Z}$.\footnote{Note that the family $T_z$ is mapping \emph{to the same} measure space, whereas $g(z,\cdot)$ maps between different measure spaces for fixed $z$.
-We need this Setup, because we want to use Lemma \ref{halmoslemma} which requires the map to be measure-preserving with respect to the same measure space.} To do this, let $P_{U}$ be Lebesgue measure on $[0,1]$, independent of $P_Z$, and let $g(z,u)$ be a family of measure-preserving isomorphisms from $P_{U}$ to $P_{X|Z=z}$ for almost all $z$.
-In order to assess whether the family $g(z,u)$ forms a one-to-one generator, we have to take into account the measure on $Z$.
+\emph{Part 1.1: Constructing an injective generator on fixed sets $A_z$ and $A_u$}\\ We construct $g$ by using a family of measure-preserving isomorphisms $T_z$ on the probability spaces $([0,1],\mathcal{B}_{[0,1]},P_{X|Z=z})$ for $P_Z$-almost all $z\in\mathcal{Z}$.
+The family $T_z$ is mapping to the same measure space, whereas $g(z,\cdot)$ maps between different measure spaces for fixed $z$.
+We need this set-up because we want to use Lemma \ref{switchlemma} which is based on Lemma \ref{halmoslemma} which in turn requires $T_z$ to be measure-preserving with respect to the same measure space.
+In order to assess whether the family $g(z,U)$, $z\in\mathcal{Z}$, forms a one-to-one generator, we have to take into account the measure on $Z$.
 For this we use the fact that $P_{X|Z=z}$ is a disintegrated measure, that is

 from which it follows that